anilsenay/go-kafka-elastic-k8s/01-kafka/02-basic-example-2-partitions/README.md

-1 producer, 2 consumers, 2 partitions
+1 producer, 1 consumers, 2 partitions

 Producer sends messages to 2 partitions.
-Each consumer reads from one partition.
+Consumer reads from specific partition which is specified by flag `-partition`.

 ## Run